chef-boneyard/audit/README.md

 Inspec 2.x will send reports to A2, but they will false positive, as this report format is incompatible with A2

-Chef Client 14.x + plain, non inspec-core Inspec 3.9.3 installed by the audit cookbook gem installer definitely works.
+Chef Infra Client 14.x + plain, non inspec-core InSpec 3.9.3 installed by the audit cookbook gem installer definitely works.
 So in Chef Infra Client 14.x before 14.12, we recommend this usage.